PUMPKINFEST - zero food waste awareness day

 CORONAVIRUS COVID-19 update

-In order to comply with relevant health and safety legislation, to support the Government’s efforts to ‘contain’ and ‘delay’ the spread of the virus, and to support business continuity planning, Amey is implementing additional site control measures from Monday 16 March.
+In order to comply with relevant health and safety legislation, to support the Government’s efforts to ‘contain’ and ‘delay’ the spread of the virus, and to support business continuity planning, Amey has implemented additional site control measures.

-One of the measures deemed necessary to mitigate the impact of the pandemic is to implement site control to essential personnel only, to support ‘social distancing’ measures recommended by the Government to ‘delay’ the spread of the virus.
+One of the measures deemed necessary to mitigate the impact of the pandemic is to implement additional site control measures, to support ‘social distancing’ as recommended by the Government to control the spread of the virus.
 This includes: